shadymag12/My-Projects/README.md

-# My Project on time series prediction
+# My Projects on Machine Learning/Deep Learning

-Good time series model based on mapping of past year data & learning from it
+All Models made here are solutions to Kaggle competition problems